sass/sass-spec/README.md

 }
 ```

-HRX archives can contain directories, which means that they can also a single
+HRX archives can also contain directories.
+This allows us to write multiple
-file can define multiple different This allows us to write many specs for the
+specs for the same feature in a single file rather than spreading them out
-same feature to be stored without spreading them across hundreds of separate
+across hundreds of separate tiny files.
+By convention, we include an HRX comment
-tiny files.
-By convention, we include an HRX comment with 80 `=` characters
+with 80 `=` characters between each spec to help keep them visually separate.
-between each spec to help keep them visually separate.
 For example:

 ```hrx
 <===> unbracketed/input.scss